ritterim/rimdev-blog/_posts/2020-06-29-customizing-components-with-scoped-slots.md

 </script>
 ```

-The the component provides a slot for us to override the button text if we want.
+The component provides a slot for us to override the button text if we want.

 We can then either use the component wholesale on a page that lists all clients: